 Reading from Paul's second letter to Timothy, chapter three, the first five verses, the apostle says,

 But understand this, that in the last days there will come times of stress.
-(2 Tim 3:1 RSV)
+(2 Timothy 3:1 RSV)

 Now, do not regard this as a prophecy to be fulfilled only in the end of the age.
 "The last days," as Scripture uses this term, encompasses the whole period from the first coming of Christ to the second, that is, the present age in which we live.
 Paul is simply saying here that during the whole time of the last days there shall come recurring cycles of distress.
 He continues: